Code-Institute-Submissions/weightbearer/TESTING.md

 # User Story Testing

-2. I write a music blog and want to interview the band and give them some exposure to a wider audience.
- - Journalists and editors who wish to interview the band can complete the form on the Contact page.
-3. I'm a promoter booking shows for later this year, I want to check the band's availability.
- - The Shows page contains all of the band's upcoming live events, to contact the band fill out the form on the Contact page.
-5. I want to buy tickets to a show and find out where the venue is.
- - The Shows page contains links to Facebook events, ticketing websites and a Google Maps location pin for each venue.

-__1. As a first-time listener, I want to listen to the band's music.__
+_1. As a first-time listener, I want to listen to the band's music._
  - **Option One**
    - Select the [Music](https://kiehozero.github.io/weightbearer/music.html) button on the navigation bar on any page;
    - On this page, each song is represented individually, and users can listen by click on the icon of their preferred streaming service.